Central New York Personal Injury Law

 Harassment and Discrimination Claims

 Harassment and discrimination in the workplace are very sobering issues.
 State and federal laws were enacted in order to safeguard employees from being abused at their place of work.
-If you have been discriminated against or harassed by your boss, another employee, someone in administration, or someone else at your job, you need to discuss the situation with a seasoned Fayetteville or Central New York employment attorney.
+If you have been discriminated against or harassed by your boss, another employee, someone in administration, or someone else at your job, you need to discuss the situation with a seasoned Syracuse or Central New York employment attorney.
 Gattuso & Ciotoli, PLLC represents those victims who have been physically or emotionally harmed by their employers or co-workers in the state of New York.

 It is against both state and federal laws for any employer to manage any employee differently due to that employee’s: